 How to Explore Willemstad, Curacao like a Local: Locals introduce their city.

 In today’s MYCITY interview Art from “Poppy Hostel Curacao” introduces Willemstad, Curacao.
-Send me an email when you’d like to present your city.

 ART KLEP, Owner Poppy Hostel Curacao and Freelance Tour Guide.

 I’m a cosmopolitan guy.
 Basically that means I don’t really know where I’m from.
 My destination is also unknown, because I’m all about the journey.